Teaching augmented reality in our redeveloped Cambridge National in IT (J836)

 Why teach AR skills?

 AR provides increased engagement, interaction, and a richer user experience.
-The demand for AR products shows exponential growth in new mobile app development for almost all major industries, and especially in IT, architecture, gaming, retail and hospitality, entertainment, science, and education.
+The demand for AR products shows exponential growth in new mobile app development for almost all major industries, and especially in IT, architecture, gaming, retail and hospitality, entertainment, science and education.

 Professional-level skills are required for jobs as an AR app/product developer.
 This includes skills in using tools and techniques for different types of augmented reality software development kits (SDKs), programming language skills, 3D gaming engine or modelling skills, command over user interaction (UI) / user experience (UX), graphic designing skills, networking/communication skills and problem-solving skills.
 To work in this field in the future, students will benefit from developing some of these important skills now and building on them further as they progress into higher or further education.